 Predict the type of weather near you by watching a barometer.
 As discussed, a barometer is a type of instrument that measures the air pressure.
 Low pressure usually means rainy weather while high pressure means mild cool weather.
 Well, you don’t need to be a weather expert to understand the weather patterns.
 Build Your own Barometer by gathering the things listed below and following the steps mentioned diligently.

 - Solid paper- Card like

 - Take the balloon and cut its top off.

 - Take and rubber band and use it to fix the cut balloon over the jar by stretching it out.

 - The straw will be fixed over the balloon (use the tape) and in such a manner that one-third of it hangs over the edge.

 - Use a scale and draw three lines over the card at an equal space of half a centimeter.
 These lines will be labeled as low, moderate, and high.

 - The card should be taped to the backside of the jar making the straw point towards moderate.

 - Place this apparatus somewhere indoors on a flat surface.

 Similarly, in a high-pressure environment, the external air will push the balloon inside and the straw will point upwards.
 This happens as the air in the balloon has low pressure.
 In a general sense, low pressure results in bad weather whereas high pressure results in good weather.
-You can create a full weather report with combining several factors such as the winds direction and speed and rainfall.
+You can create a full weather report by combining several factors such as wind direction and speed and rainfall.